 Day 3 Marblehead Lighthouse State Park, Miller Ferry, and Mr. Ed’s

 I went into the museum and took lots of pictures to share with my family and readers about lighthouse history.
-I will be creating an entire post about Marblehead Lighthouse later.
+I shared an entire post about our visit to the Marblehead Lighthouse for you to read.

 We arrived at Miller Ferry on Catawba Island right before it was time to board the ferry.
 Once the ferry left the dock we got out of our van to explore the boat.
 Everyone had fun riding over to South Bass Island and no one got sick or scared!
 It was super fun being able to see across Lake Erie to our destination: Put-in-Bay!